-This document describes a reference model for Autonomic Networking.
+This document describes a reference model for Autonomic Networking for managed networks.
 It defines the behaviour of an autonomic node, how the various elements in an autonomic context work together, and how autonomic services can use the infrastructure.

 Status of This Memo